hugohahn31/terminalcolor/readme.md

 ## License

 terminalcolor is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [license](license) file for details.